• Tébessa (Algeria)

 science fiction: High technologies: … (1964), coined the useful term technological sublime to indicate a quasi-spiritual haze given off by any particularly visible and impressive technological advance.
 Science fiction dotes on the sublime, which ruptures the everyday and lifts the human spirit to the plateaus of high imagination.
 Common models of the technological sublime include…

-technology, the application of scientific knowledge to the practical aims of human life or, as it is sometimes phrased, to the change and manipulation of the human environment.
-The subject of technology is treated in a number of articles.
-For general treatment, see technology, history of; hand
+technology, the application of scientific knowledge to the practical aims of human life—or, as it is sometimes phrased, to the change and manipulation of the human environment.
+The word technology is a combination of the Greek technē, which means “art, craft,” and logos, which means “word, speech.”

 A.P.J.
-Abdul Kalam: …forward a countrywide plan called Technology Vision 2020, which he described as a road map for transforming India from a less-developed to a developed society in 20 years.
-The plan called for, among other measures, increasing agricultural productivity, emphasizing technology as a vehicle for economic growth, and widening access to…
+Abdul Kalam: Nuclear tests: …forward a countrywide plan called Technology Vision 2020, which he described as a road map for transforming India from a less-developed society to a developed one in 20 years.
+Among other measures, the plan called for increasing agricultural productivity, emphasizing technology as a vehicle for economic growth, and for widening…

 TED, series of conferences that promote new ideas and work in a wide variety of human endeavour.
 TED was founded in 1983 by architect Richard Saul Wurman and television executive Harry Marks, and the first conference was held in February 1984 in Monterey, California.
 Because the initial conference